Cezerye | Turkish Carrot and Walnut Bars

 Coconut powder - Coconut powder or finely ground coconut is available in Indian or Middle Eastern stores.
 If not easily available, you could make some by grating or shredding fresh coconut in a food processor.

-• In a heavy bottom pan, combine the carrot, sugar and 1 cup of water (1).
+• In a heavy bottom pan, combine the carrot, sugar, and 1 cup of water (1).

 • Cook over medium-low heat until all the liquid has been absorbed.
-I cooked it covered for the first 15 minutes and then cooked it uncovered for about 30 mins.
+I cooked it covered for the first 15 minutes and then cooked it uncovered for about 30 minutes.
 It might take longer, but cook until the liquid has almost disappeared (2).

 • At this stage add the cornstarch dissolved in 2 tablespoon of water to the carrot mixture (3).